spences10/scottspence.com/posts/2022/04/14/my-zsh-config/index.md

 That's it!
 My very own Zsh configuration!
-Like I said at the start this is mainly for my reference, but, if you have read through it and found it usefull then that's a massive win for me!
+Like I said at the start this is mainly for my reference, but, if you have read through it and found it useful then that's a massive win for me!
 Thank you 🙏

 <!-- Links -->